Frequently Asked Questions

 What are your hours?

-We are available via phone or live chat Monday through Friday from 9:00 a.m. to 5:00 p.m.
-Mountain Time.
+We are available via phone, live chat or in person in our showroom Monday through Friday from 9:30 a.m. to 5:30 p.m.
+Mountain Time and also on some Saturdays for limited hours.
 You can shop and buy online 24 hours a day.
+In person meetings are by appointment as we are a small shop.
+Contact us to make an appointment.

 Where are you located?